 There’s no minimum cash back required to redeem, so you’re free to cash in your rewards whenever you like.

 How much are the rewards worth?

-Since this is a cash back card, not a points or bonus mile-based rewards card, you won’t have to worry about calculating point values or wading through complex redemption schemes.
-You’ll earn back 1.5 percent back on all qualifying purchases, which is equivalent to 1.5 cents back per dollar spent.
+Since this is a cash back card — not a points- or miles-based rewards card — you won’t have to worry about calculating point values or wading through complex redemption schemes.
+You’ll earn 1.5 percent back on general spending and 5 percent back on rental cars and hotels booked through Capital One Travel, which is equivalent to 1.5 cents back or 5 cents back per dollar spent.

 Other cardholder perks